 Generally speaking, you should not need to manually add a pharmacy to the system.
 Your system includes the full, nationwide NCPDP database of pharmacies and mail-order pharmacies, and is updated nightly.
 If you are not finding a pharmacy when searching for it, try adding a + to your search.
 That tells the system to search the full, nationwide database, rather than just your preferred shortlist.

 If a user (or a patient) manually adds a pharmacy it will need to be mapped to its official NCPDP listing to be e-prescribable.
 To map a pharmacy to its NCPDP identifier:

-- Go to Admin > Manage > Pharmacy Listings under the main menu
+1. Go to Admin > Manage > Pharmacy Listings under the main menu.

-- Click on the pharmacy's name to open the profile editor.
-At the top of the pop-up window you should see a button that links to the mapping tool:
+3. Click on the pharmacy's name to open it for editing.
+At the top of the pop-up window you should see a button/ link to open the mapping tool:

 4. In the mapping tool, you will see all of your un-mapped pharmacies.
 The tool will attempt to automatically match if possible.
 You can click on the green Accept Match button where it appears to accept those auto-mappings.